 MM: Middle Manager - Role requiring a high level of autonomy and strong influence on functional or project teams.

-1st.
+Ist.
+M: First-line Managers - Role of managing a perimeter with well-established work standards and processes, limited creativity and decision

+Ist.
 M: First-line Managers - Role of managing a perimeter with well-established work standards and processes, limited creativity and decision making.
+Pro: Professionals - Individual contributor position requiring higher education (BA/MA or equivalent) with limited complexity and autonomy, and in

 Pro: Professionals - Individual contributor position requiring higher education (BA/MA or equivalent), with limited complexity and autonomy, and in which technical/functional skills are the most important to perform the job.
 Other: Other Staff - An employee carrying out low-complexity administrative tasks/activities or other tasks requiring basic technical or functional knowledge, with a low degree of autonomy.